GameObject creation and destruction¶

 Instantiates a Prefabs/Particles/LightingBolt prefab initialy positioned at a with some configuration of its TrailRenderer:

-• colorGradient: A gradient that has 2 keyframes each with a color of color
+color - colorGradient: A gradient that has 2 keyframes each with a color of

-• time: lineduration
+lineduration

 The GameObject will progressively move towards b over the course of around frametime amount of frames in segments amount of movement segments (clamped from 2 so there's always at least 2 segments).
 These movement segments are evenly distributed in time and positioning over the course of moving from a to b via a Lerp.
 On any movement sections except the first and last one, there will be a random offset applied to the target of the movement determined by the return of RandomVector(variant).
 The intuitive way to think about this is that this will result in the trail looking jagged as a random offset gets applied to each target of each movement, but the starting position is always correct so it will result in a random zig zag pattern.